Fanfic / Hope for the Heartless

 - Damsel in Distress: Avalina needs to be rescued by the Horned King several times.

-- Dark is Evil / Dark is Not Evil: Dark is shown from both sides of the morality spectrum.
+- Dark Is Not Evil: Dark is shown from both sides of the morality spectrum.

 - The Dark Side Will Make You Forget: The Horned King has for so long been absorbed in his goal of finding the Black Cauldron in order to take over the world that he has forgotten much of his long past.
 He doesn't remember who he was before becoming Arawn's apprentice or the reason for his desire to conquer the world.
 As he spends time with Avalina, he receives several flashbacks of his past life.